Canon 70D vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 70D and FZ2000 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Panasonic FZ2000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.